Tenancy Setup & Management

 Time-limited right to rent

-Many tenants checked using a share code will have time-limited permission to be in the UK.
-This is common for those on student visas, work visas, or pre-settled status under the EU Settlement Scheme.
-Time-limited permission does not prevent you from letting to that tenant, but it does create an ongoing compliance obligation.
+Many tenants checked with a share code have time-limited permission to be in the UK, which is common for those on student or work visas or with pre-settled status.
+Time-limited permission does not stop you letting to the tenant, but it creates an ongoing obligation.

-Before the tenant's permission expires, you must conduct a follow-up right to rent check.
-The initial result page will tell you when this follow-up check is due.
-If the tenant can still prove their right to rent at that point, you can continue the tenancy and obtain a fresh statutory excuse.
-If they cannot, you must report the matter to the Home Office to maintain your protection from penalties.
+Before the permission expires, carry out a follow-up check.
+The first result page tells you when the follow-up is due.
+If the tenant can still prove their right to rent, you continue the tenancy and gain a fresh statutory excuse; if they cannot, you must report the matter to the Home Office to keep your protection.
+A tenancy that runs beyond the tenant's current permission is not a problem at the outset, provided you complete the initial check correctly and diarise the follow-up, but you should be clear with the tenant about it from the start.
+August's compliance checklist tracks follow-up dates alongside your other obligations, so a renewal does not slip past.

 Checking physical documents instead of a share code

-Acceptable documents for British and Irish citizens include a current or expired passport, or a UK birth certificate combined with an official document showing their National Insurance number, such as a P45, P60, or letter from HMRC.
+Acceptable documents for British and Irish citizens include a current or expired passport, or a UK birth or adoption certificate combined with an official document showing their National Insurance number, such as a P45, P60 or letter from HMRC.

-For non-British nationals who cannot or choose not to use a share code, acceptable documents include a current passport with a valid visa, a biometric residence permit, or a Certificate of Application showing they have applied for status under the EU Settlement Scheme while a decision is pending.
+For other nationals who cannot or choose not to use a share code, acceptable documents include a current passport endorsed with a valid visa, or a Certificate of Application showing a pending EU Settlement Scheme application, which you confirm with the Home Office checking service.
+Biometric residence permits are no longer used as physical proof; that status is now verified online through a share code.

-When checking physical documents, you must examine the originals in the presence of the prospective tenant.
-You should verify that the documents reasonably appear to be genuine and belong to the person presenting them.
-Take clear copies or scans of the documents, record the date you made the check, and store these records securely for at least one year after the tenancy ends.
+When you check physical documents, examine the originals in the tenant's presence, satisfy yourself that they reasonably appear genuine and belong to the person, take clear copies, record the date of the check, and store the records securely for at least one year after the tenancy ends.

-If you are unsure whether a document is acceptable or appears to be false, you can use the Landlord Checking Service by calling 0300 069 9799.
-This service is provided by the Home Office and can confirm whether a person has the right to rent when their documentation is unclear or unavailable.
+If you are unsure whether a document is acceptable, or a tenant cannot provide one, you can request a Home Office right to rent check, formerly the Landlord Checking Service.
+It confirms whether a person has the right to rent when their documentation is unclear or unavailable, and a positive result gives you a statutory excuse for twelve months.

 Avoiding discrimination